About Our School

 Montessori does not have a scheduled recess in support of the “uninterrupted

 work cycle” within the Montessori philosophy.
-We try to ensure that students

 remain on the school grounds.
-Students must be accompanied by a parent or

 are two supervision aides who supervise during lunch.
 Peer helpers, SSW’s,